 So if you don’t keep a cash buffer in your account, “to protect yourself from over-limit fees, you may want to think about using a credit card” for recurring payments, Breyault says.

-Book your travel with a debit card, and “they debit it immediately,” says Foley.
-So if you’re buying travel that you won’t use for six months or making a reservation for a few weeks from now, you’ll be out the money immediately.
+Book your trip with a debit card, and “they debit it immediately,” says Foley.
+So if you’re buying travel that you won’t use for six months or making a reservation for a few weeks from now, you’ll be out of that money immediately.
 Booking on credit allows you to pay off the balance over time, if necessary, for an expensive trip.

-Another factor that bothers Foley: Hotels aren’t immune to hackers and data breaches, and several name-brand establishments have suffered the problem recently.
+Another factor that bothers Foley: Hotels aren’t immune to hackers and data breaches, and several name-brand establishments have suffered from the problem in the past.
 Do you want your debit card information “to sit in a system for four months, waiting for you to arrive?” she asks.
 “I would not.”

 9. Hotels and holds

 Some hotels will place holds on your card to cover any unexpected costs or expenses that don’t immediately show up on your itemized bill.
-There are sometimes holds or deposits in the hundreds of dollars to make sure you didn’t empty the mini bar or trash the room.
+They sometimes put holds on deposits in the hundreds of dollars to make sure you didn’t empty the minibar or trash the room.

 A hold is almost unnoticeable if you’re using credit, but can be problematic if you’re using a debit card and have just enough in the account to cover what you need.
 It helps to ask about deposits and holds before you present your card, says Feddis.

-Some gas station companies also will post holds on accounts.
-That means that even though you bought only $10 in gas, you could have a temporary bank hold for $50 to $100, says Tiffany, although that practice is not as common today as it was back when gas prices were high.
+Some gas station companies also post holds on accounts.
+That means that even though you bought only $10 in gas, you could have a temporary bank hold for $50 to $100, says Tiffany, although that practice is not as common today.

 “The devices are being found at small merchants, large merchants, urban, rural, new and old convenience stores, so nobody is exempt,” says Gunderson.

-Gas stations now have until October 2020 to update their payment systems to be EMV compliant, meaning skimmer fraud will remain a threat for those that failed to comply.
+Gas stations had until April 17, 2021, to update their payment systems to be EMV compliant, meaning skimmer fraud could remain a threat for those that failed to comply.

-For now, take a good look at the machine or card reader the next time you use an ATM or self-checkout lane, Foley advises.
+For now, take a good look at the machine or card reader the next time you use an ATM or self-checkout lane.
 Does the machine fit together well or does something look off, different or like it doesn’t quite belong?
-Says Foley, “Make sure it doesn’t look like it’s been tampered with.”
+“Make sure it doesn’t look like it’s been tampered with,” Foley says.